sui-foundation/sui-demo-day-hk/README.md

 ### Individual Participants

-For individual participants looking to form or join a team, please join this Telegram group to look for a team or other teammates.
+For individual participants looking to form or join a team, please join the relevant channel in the event Telegram super group to look for a team or other teammates.
 Once the project team is confirmed, please register using the team registration flow.

-### Voting Period - April 14th to April 15th
+## Voting Period - April 14th to April 15th

-- Participants of the HK builder house and other trusted members online can begin voting on submitted projects
+- Attendents of the HK builder house and other trusted community members can begin voting on submitted projects
-- Voting will be done on-chain on Sui permanent testnet, and access controlled using smart contracts and capability tokens to prevent spam voting
 - The voting results will be used to select for Audience Favorite prizes
 - The results can also be used to select for projects to advance to the next round for categories that are oversubscribed.
 - Voting structure: leaning toward ranked preference voting by category